-StartNewsLegislationThe end of Meta's fact-checking program worries advertisers, say
+StartNewsLegislationEnd of Meta's fact-checking program worries advertisers, says...

-The end of Meta's fact-checking program worries advertisers, says CEO of US Media
+End of Meta fact-checking program worries advertisers, says US Media CEO

 Meta's decision to end its fact-checking program, announced last Tuesday (7), raises concerns about the future of social responsibility on digital platforms and the impact on advertising investments.
-ToBruno Almeida, CEO of US Media, media solutions hub, this measure can have significant consequences for the company
+ToBruno Almeida, CEO of US Media, media solutions hub, this measure could have significant consequences for the company.

-"This decision arises in a context where the social responsibility of digital platforms has never been so prominent", Almeida states.
-"Looking to the past, there are indications that advertisers are not comfortable with this lack of information control, complete, remembering the movement#StopHateForProfitfrom 2020, when major brands boycotted Meta in protest against the company's moderation policies
+"This decision arises in a scenario where the social responsibility of digital platforms has never been so prominent," says Almeida.
+"Looking at the past, there are indications that advertisers are not comfortable with this lack of information control," he adds, recalling the movement.#StopHateForProfit2020, when major brands boycotted Meta in protest against the company's moderation policies.

-Almeida points to the case of X (formerly Twitter), where Elon Musk's management resulted in a loss of about 50% of advertising revenue, as an example of the risks of lack of control over content and the proliferation of misinformation.
-"Every choice has a consequence".
-What will be the price of this decision for Meta?”, questions the CEO
+Almeida points to the case of X (formerly Twitter), where Elon Musk's management resulted in a loss of about 50% of advertising revenue, as an example of the risks of lack of content control and the proliferation of misinformation.
+"Every choice has a consequence.
+What will be the cost of this decision for Meta?" asks the CEO.

-A US Media closely follows the changes in the digital landscape and offers solutions that prioritize security and responsibility for its clients.
-The company remains attentive to this movement and alert to the need for digital media platforms to implement solid and ethical policies in combating misinformation to ensure a healthy environment for advertising investment
+US Media closely monitors changes in the digital landscape and offers solutions that prioritize security and responsibility for its clients.
+The company remains attentive to this movement and alert to the need for digital media platforms to implement solid and ethical policies in combating misinformation to ensure a healthy environment for advertising investment.

 E-Commerce Update